diskuv/dkml-workflows-monorepo-example/duniverse/dune_/doc/jsoo.rst

    (modes js)
    (preprocess (pps js_of_ocaml-ppx)))

-Separate Compilation
+Separate compilation
 ====================

-Dune supports two modes of compilation:
+Dune supports two modes of compilation

 - Direct compilation of a bytecode program to JavaScript.
-This mode allows Js_of_ocaml to perform whole-program deadcode elimination and whole-program inlining.
+This mode allows js_of_ocaml to perform whole program deadcode elimination and whole program inlining.

 - Separate compilation, where compilation units are compiled to JavaScript separately and then linked together.
 This mode is useful during development as it builds more quickly.

 The separate compilation mode will be selected when the build profile is ``dev``, which is the default.
-It can also be explicitly specified in an ``env`` stanza.
-See :ref:`dune-env` for more information.
+There is currently no other way to control this behaviour.

 .. _js_of_ocaml: http://ocsigen.org/js_of_ocaml/